-The days may be getting longer but spring weather -- warm spring weather -- is still a long way off in New England.
+The days may be getting longer but spring weather — warm spring weather — is still a long way off in New England.
 Or is it?
-We can turn to New England's rich folk tradition of signs and sayings about weather for guidance.
+We can turn to New England’s rich folk tradition of sayings about weather for guidance on signs of spring.

 A Massachusetts man named Clifton Johnson collected New England folklore and published it in a series of volumes.

-Many sayings about weather survive to this day.
+Many sayings about signs of spring survive to this day.
 Who hasn’t heard, “If March comes in like a lion, it goes out like a lamb.
 If it comes in like a lamb, it will go out like a lion”?

 Johnson was born in 1865 on a farm near Hadley, Mass., and quit school at 15 to work in a bookstore in Northampton, Mass.
 He studied at the Art Students’ League in New York in the winter and started selling his drawings.